CodHeK/transcriptor-frontend/README.md

 ### Prerequisites :

-Make sure you have the following installed :
+Make sure you have the following installed:

 - node
 - yarn

+Project built using version `node v13.6.0`.

 ### Install